-Phil Ribera is a best-selling author whose books have earned national awards, reviews, and recognition, including Writers’ League of Texas, Faulkner Society, Claymore finalist, and Writer’s Digest.
+Phil Ribera is a best-selling author whose books have earned national awards, reviews, and recognition, including Writers’ League of Texas, Faulkner Society, Claymore award finalist, ScreenCraft Cinematic Book finalist, and Writer’s Digest memoir award winner.

 A two-time graduate of Yale Writers’ Workshop and panel member at the Killer Nashville Writer’s Conference, Phil has been nationally featured in newspaper and radio interviews.